Service Overview

 Gloss Powder Coat

-A gloss powder coat leaves a nice reflection that is not highly defined.
-High gloss powder coating is reflective and shiny and is available in a gloss black powder coat finish, which is a rich deep black color with a high gloss finish, as well as other colors.
+A gloss powder coat leaves a subtle reflection that is not highly defined.
+Alternatively, high gloss powder coating is reflective and shiny and is available in a gloss black powder coat finish, which is a rich deep black color with a high gloss finish, as well as other colors.

 Matte Powder Coat

 This type of powder coat is shine-free and often contains a subtly textured surface.
-A matte black powder coat finish is a flat matte finish and provides good weather and corrosion protection.
+A quality matte black powder coat finish is flat matte and provides good weather and corrosion protection.

 Textured Powder Coat